CaptureDX

 Pediatric trauma centers face unique obstacles to delivering expert-level care: low physician confidence with ultrasound and inefficient documentation often delay diagnosis and treatment.
 CT scans can fill the gap, but they carry long-term cancer risks for children.
 Dr. Kornblith wanted to change this.
 His lab at UCSF developed CaptureDX, an algorithm designed to work with point-of-care ultrasound (POCUS) to provide safer, faster, and more effective care—while advancing equitable access to expert-level pediatric trauma care.

-Ensuring Seamless Integration into the Workflow
+Insuring Seamless Integration into the Workflow

 Our collaboration began with discovery.
 We mapped the Pediatric ER workflow to identify where the app could fit and how it would interface with ultrasound devices and the EHR, while in parallel creating sketches of user actions and system interactions.